visualizingthefuture/visualizingthefuture.github.io/_posts/2021-04-01-viz-and-tell-show.md

 ---
 layout: post
-title: Notes from March Viz and Tell: Show and Tell
+title: Notes from March Viz and Tell Show and Tell
 ---

 Our March Viz and Tell had 34 registrants and 26 participants.